NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/pax/README.md

 Note that packing is currently not supported when using TE.
 All configs disable packing by default, but beware that if packing is manually enabled, training with TE will error.

 ### Native FP8 Support
-The most recent version of XLA already supports FP8 GEMMs through the utilization of custom quantization operations provided by Paxml/Praxis.
+The most recent version of XLA already supports FP8 GEMM (General Matrix Muliptlication) through the utilization of custom quantization operations provided by Paxml/Praxis.
 To enable this feature, users simply need to include the option `--fdl.USE_FP8=True` in their experiment configuration.
 This will activate the recommended layers to use FP8 GEMMs within the transformer layer.
 It's important to note that `ENABLE_TE` must be turned off.

 In addition to the suggested XLA flags mentioned in [this section](https://github.com/NVIDIA/JAX-Toolbox/blob/main/rosetta/rosetta/projects/pax/README.md#xla-flags), we also recommend setting these following XLA flags.
 The execution script should look like:
 ```bash